llvm/llvm-blog-www/content/posts/2023-09-19-Diagnostic-Improvements-in-Clang-17.md

     2 | template <typename T> constexpr double var_t = 0;
       |                                        ^~~~~
 ```
-Uninstanciated templates do not generate symbols, and thus the meaning of `unused` is wider than the usual
+Uninstantiated templates do not generate symbols, and thus, the meaning of _unused_ is broader than the usual
 unused variables or functions.

-For this reason, `-Wunused` does not include `-Wunused-template`.
+For this reason, `-Wunused` omits `-Wunused-template`.
-This change follows the rationale, and leads to less unwanted `Wunused-const-variable` warnings.
+This change follows the rationale and leads to fewer unwanted `Wunused-const-variable` warnings.

 ## Acknowledgements
 Special thanks are in order for Timm Bäder, my Google Summer of Code mentor, for his invaluable guidance and support throughout the project.